raashimathur/bloodDonation/README.md

 We welcome contributions from the community to improve Blood Bonds.
 Whether it's fixing bugs, adding new features, or suggesting improvements, we value your input.
 Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## Support
 If you encounter any issues or have questions about Blood Bonds, our support team is here to help.
-Please [contact us](mailto:contact@bloodbonds.com) for assistance.

 ## Roadmap
 Here are some upcoming features and enhancements we plan to implement in future releases: